max-exonix/DeepHeartSeg/README.md

-# DeepCAC
+# Deep Heart Segmentation

-Fully automatic coronary calcium risk assessment using Deep Learning.
+Fully automatic deep learning system to segment the heart in CT scans.

 ## Repository Structure

-The DeepCAC repository is structured as follows:
+The DeepHeartSeg repository is structured as follows:

-* All the source code to run the deep-learning-based fully automatic coronary calcium risk assessment pipeline is found under the `src` folder.
+* All the source code to run the deep-learning-based pipeline is found under the `src` folder.
-* Four sample subjects' CT data and the associated manual segmentation masks (heart + CAC), as well as all the models weights necessary to run the pipeline, are stored under the `data` folder.
+* Four sample subjects' CT data and the associated manual segmentation masks, as well as all the models weights necessary to run the pipeline, are stored under the `data` folder.
-* AI and manual results for the NLST cohort in the paper as well as the statistical analysis are located in the `stats` folder.

 Additional details on the content of the subdirectories and their structure can be found in the markdown files stored in the former.